Burkina Faso: Burkina Faso (since 1984)

-1987 coup d'état
+Compaoré presidency

-On 15 October 1987, Sankara, along with twelve other officials, was assassinated in a coup d'état organized by Blaise Compaoré, Sankara's former colleague, who would go on to serve as Burkina Faso's president from October 1987 until October 2014.
+On 15 October 1987, Sankara and twelve other government officials were assassinated in a coup d'état organized by Blaise Compaoré, Sankara's former colleague, who took over as Burkina Faso's president.
+He held the position until October 2014.
 After the coup and although Sankara was known to be dead, some CDRs mounted an armed resistance to the army for several days.
 A majority of Burkinabè citizens hold that France's foreign ministry, the Quai d'Orsay, was behind Compaoré in organizing the coup.
 There is some evidence for France's support of the coup.